asenac/refcpp/README.md

 REFCPP - Some reflection in C++ for free
 ========================================

-REFCPP is a new way of defining classes in C++ that gives up some limited-but-sometimes-enough reflection for free.
+REFCPP is a new way of defining C++ classes that gives up some limited-but-sometimes-enough reflection for free, in both compilation and execution time.

 The following example shows an ordinary C++ class first and then its persistent version using REFCPP.